Aggressive Representation When It Matters

-If you have suffered a workplace injury or illness you may be eligible for workers' compensation benefits.
-Workers' compensation benefits include both monetary benefits and medical care.
-Your claim must be filed with the New York State Workers' Compensation Board to ensure your rights are protected.
+If you have suffered a workplace injury or illness, you may be eligible for workers’ compensation benefits.
+Workers’ compensation benefits include both monetary benefits and medical care.
+Your claim must be filed with the New York State Workers’ Compensation Board to ensure your rights are protected.
 Workers are covered for accidental injuries and occupational diseases.
 Miller & Caggiano, LLP, has helped clients understand their rights when it comes to these types of cases.

 An accidental injury is an injury sustained as a result of an occurrence while in the course of your employment.
-Some of the most common examples of an accidental injury would be if you are injured as a result of lifting something heavy at work, a trip and fall or a laceration from a sharp object.
+Some of the most common examples of an accidental injury include being injured as a result of lifting something heavy at work, a trip-and-fall or a laceration from a sharp object.
 Injuries sustained in a motor vehicle accident while in the course of employment are also compensable.